-- I. Demonstrates broad knowledge and understanding of the core theories and methods in International Relations.
+- I. Demonstrates broad knowledge and understanding of the core theories and methods in the discipline.

 - I. Demonstrates the ability to engage in critical reflection on quantitative and/or qualitative research methods. - II.
-Demonstrates a critical engagement with theories and concepts used in International Relations.
+Demonstrates a critical engagement with theories and concepts used in the discipline.

-- I. Demonstrates a systematic understanding of different paradigmatic approaches to International Relations. - II.
-Demonstrates the ability to develop critical responses to, and a systematic understanding of methodological approaches used in International Relations. - III.
-Demonstrates a systematic understanding of key scholars, texts and debates in the discipline of International Relations, and the reflexive relationship between these and empirical practice.
+- I. Demonstrates a systematic understanding of different paradigms to the discipline. - II.
+Demonstrates the ability to develop critical responses to, and a systematic understanding of methodological approaches taken in the discipline. - III.
+Demonstrates a systematic understanding of key scholars, texts and debates in the discipline, and the reflexive relationship between these and empirical practice.